qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 intersection`, which allows you to snap to geometry intersections of snapping enabled layers, even if there are no vertices at the intersections.

-.. index:: Search radius
+.. index:: Snapping icons

 Snapping icons
 --------------

-QGIS will show different 'snap' icons depending on which kind of 'snap' occured.
+QGIS will show different *snap* icons depending on the kind of *snap*:

 .. figure:: img/snap_vertex_icon.png

-   Snapping on a vertex: box icon
+   Snapping to a vertex: box icon

 .. figure:: img/snap_segment_icon.png

-   Snapping on a segment: hourglass icon
+   Snapping to a segment: hourglass icon

 .. figure:: img/snap_intersection_icon.png

-   Snapping on an intersection: cross icon
+   Snapping to an intersection: cross icon

-Note that it is possible to change the change the color of these icons in the 'Digitizing' part of your settings.
+Note that it is possible to change the color of these icons in the :guilabel:`Digitizing` part of your settings.

+.. index:: Search radius

 Search radius
 --------------